-Since 2007, Millie committed her career journey toward education, economic development, inclusion programs, and building infrastructures to mobilize equity and equality for BIPOC and the underserved around the world.
+Millie Chu, founder of Global Entrepreneurship Business Lab, has been committed to economic inclusion, community development, education, inclusion programs, and building infrastructures to strengthen equity and equality for BIPOC and the underserved around the world for nearly 2 decades.
 In 2019, Millie was featured in Forbes as an immigrant leader who helps and inspires other immigrants to become entrepreneurs.
+In addition, she has been in the U.S. News and World Report along with dozens of media publications on economic and social justice, business and inclusive entrepreneurship.
 She has provided consulting and growth strategies to over 500 organizations, launched more than 90 startups, and taught business and international entrepreneurship for 10 years at Michigan colleges and universities.
 Globally, she created programs in the Middle East to benefit refugees and women owned businesses, and assisted entrepreneurs in the advanced technology industry across Asia, Europe, and South America.
 When embracing work-life harmony, you can likely find Millie enjoying time with her loved ones, pampering her fur babies, gardening or exploring a new adventure.

 Equity and Engagement Consultant

 With over a decade of executive leadership experience, Sharonda Simmons has a proven track record of building high performing teams and creating sustainable infrastructure.
-Sharonda has a deep-rooted passion for social justice and has served as a trained facilitator in Intergroup Dialogue for over 15 years.
+At Global Entrepreneurship Business Lab, Sharonda trains organizations on diversity, equity and inclusion principles.
+She has a deep-rooted passion for social justice and has served as a trained facilitator in Intergroup Dialogue for over 15 years.
 She has trained and facilitated social identity development curriculum for universities, educators, non-profit professionals, and community members since 2007.
 It is Sharonda’s personal belief that agencies are most successful when social justice and equity principles are embedded in the systems and fabric of an organization.
 In 2020 she founded Thrive and Shine LLC, a professional development and mentorship space geared toward supporting BIPOC (Black, Indigenous, and People of Color) young professionals.

 Soft Skills Development Specialist

 Colette brings 30 years of training and consulting experience to the business community.
-At GEBL, she specializes in delivering soft skills training from a DEI lens and incorporates a wealth of best practice techniques.
+At Global Entrepreneurship Business Lab, she specializes in delivering communications and soft skills training from a DE&I lens and incorporates a wealth of best practice techniques.
 She sets a positive attitude with pre-class communications to answer the question, “Why are we doing this?” before training begins which has created immeasurable impact, willingness, and active participation.
 As an entrepreneur herself, Colette is a certified WBE and Woman Owned Small Business (WOSB) and President of Elite Customer Service (ECS), an Ann Arbor, Michigan based consulting firm.

 Business Plan Specialist

-Guiqiu is an international educator and has 10+ years of experience working for economic development and social impact organizations facilitating people-to-people exchange between the U.S. and China.
+At Global Entrepreneurship Business Lab, Guiqiu supports the team as a career consultant and linguistics specialist.
+She is an international educator and has 10+ years of experience working for economic development and social impact organizations facilitating people-to-people exchange between the U.S. and China.
 She is a certified career coach with a proven record in helping international students and skilled immigrants land their first professional jobs in the U.S. Guiqiu provides consulting on cultural competency, resume training, building networks and more.
 She assists BIPOC and the underserved in career development to attain fulfilling work and to scale their career.
 At GEBL, she also provides translation and interpretation services to benefit Chinese-speaking business owners, translates technical business documents for economic development organizations, and develops talent recruitment and retention strategies for skilled international STEM workforce.

 Career Consultant & Linguistics Specialist